attilakillin/FREC/benchmark/README.md

 The `generate-text.sh` script can be used to concatenate files matching a given pattern a fixed number of times.
-With a high enough number of rounds, the output file is large enough to benchmark pattern matching in.
+With a high enough number of rounds, the output file is large enough to be used for benchmarking tests.

 The script can be used with 3 or 4 arguments.
 With 3 arguments, the number of rounds, the input file pattern and the output file must be specified.